안녕하세요. 토미입니다.

 Culturally, these expressions are more appropriate and natural to say to elders.

-Now you may feel that the oppa, eonni culture is heartwarming and beautiful as it shows the family-like social relationship of Koreans.
+Now, you may feel that the oppa, eonni culture is heartwarming and beautiful as it shows the family-like social relationship of Koreans.

 However, if you have lived in Korea as a member of their culture for a long time, you may experience some negative sides of the age-based relationship in Korea.

-So, now let’s limelight its downsides.
+So, now let’s highlight its downsides.

 As I mentioned at the beginning, in the oppa, eonni culture, younger people have to show more respect to older people.

-First of all, you should be in charge of the grilling for your seniors.
+First, you should be in charge of the grilling for your seniors.

 Secondly, you should keep an eye on the senior’s glass all the time.